Golf club employees as influencers: a blessing?

 Different strategies, content channels, and influencer profiles can be employed and combined for a single brand.

-I am expecting to see more combination of the power of macro, micro and nano influencers for one unique project or different ones:
+I am expecting to see more combinations of the power of macro, micro, and nano influencers for one unique project or different ones:

-• macro-influencers provide reach and are the right choice for awareness campaigns;
+• Macro-influencers offer extensive reach and are the ideal choice for awareness campaigns.

-• micro & nano-influencers are great for true cost-effective solutions for engagement and conversions.
+• Micro & nano-influencers are great for accurate, cost-effective solutions for engagement and conversions.

 Yuval Ben-Itzhak (CEO, Socialbakers) says